syncfusion-content/blazor-docs/blazor/dropdown-list/properties.md

 ---
 layout: post
-title: Filtering in Blazor DropDown List Component | Syncfusion
+title: Properties in Blazor DropDown List Component | Syncfusion
-description: Checkout and learn here all about Filtering in Syncfusion Blazor DropDown List component and much more.
+description: Checkout and learn here all about properties in Syncfusion Blazor DropDown List component and much more.
 platform: Blazor
 control: DropDown List
 documentation: ug